-One customer accounted for more than 10% of the revenue for the quarter ended June 30, 2019, however none of the customers accounted for more than 10% of the receivables as at June 30, 2019.
-One customer accounted for more than 10% of the revenue for the quarter ended June 30, 2018, however none of the customers accounted for more than 10% of the receivables as at June 30, 2018.
+One customer accounted for more than 10% of the revenue for the quarter and nine months ended December 31, 2019, however none of the customers accounted for more than 10% of the receivables as at December 31, 2019.
+One customer accounted for more than 10% of the revenue for the quarter and nine months ended December 31, 2018, however none of the customers accounted for more than 10% of the revenue for the quarter and nine months ended December 31, 2018, however none of the customers accounted for more than 10% of the revenue for the quarter and nine months ended December 31, 2018, however none of the customers accounted for more than 10% of the revenue for the quarter and nine months ended December 31, 2018, however none of the customers accounted for more than 10% of the revenue for the quarter and nine months ended December 31, 2018, however none of the customers accounted for more than 10% of the revenue for the quarter and nine months ended December 31, 2018.